Subsections of How to ...

 Documentation via Gitlab

-In order to obtain an account, please email Michael Hanke with a request.
+In order to obtain an account manually, please email trr379@lists.fz-juelich.de.
 Please email from an institutional email, and CC the respective TRR379 project lead.
 In the email, please mention any projects and/or organizations you require read or write access to.

 Edit the website